kerkathy/cv-hw3-mic/README.md

 There may be some problems regarding `coco-api` upon usage.
 Some `np.float` may need to be fixed into `float`.

 ### Inference
+Please move to the home directory before continuing.
 ```
 ./hw3_inference.sh /path/to/dataset /path/to/output.json <checkpoint_num>
 # e.g., ./hw3_inference.sh ../hw3/data/hw3_dataset output_test.json 1